jpmckinney/pupa-ruby/README.md

 * select a scraping method according to criteria like the legislative term
 * pass selection criteria to the processor before running scraping tasks

+The [organization.rb](http://opennorth.github.io/pupa-ruby/docs/organization.html) example shows you how to:

-* [TODO] register a transformation task with Pupa.rb
+* register a transformation task with Pupa.rb
-* [TODO] run the processor's transformation task
+* run the processor's transformation task

 ### Scraping method selection